carotene/carotene-docs/manual/security.rst

         ]},
     }]}

-On the first publish or subscribe action, carotene will issue a POST request to the url you have configured in ``authorization_url`` with the following parameters:
+On the first publish or subscribe action, Carotene will issue a POST request to the url you have configured in ``authorization_url`` with the following parameters:

 * ``user_id``: user identifier.
 * ``channel``: the channel the user is trying to access.

-If your backend decides that the user can access the channel, it has to responde with a JSON encoded string with the following form:
+If your backend decides that the user can access the channel, it has to respond with a JSON encoded string with the following form:

 .. code-block:: javascript